Blockstream/Jade/release/README.txt

 - If a <beta version> is given, those files are listed under 'beta', otherwise 'beta' is null.
 - All other versions are listed under 'previous'.
+- NOTE: reads the .hash files to populate the 'fwhash' data element, if available.

+* scripts/mkhashes.sh <version> [ <version> ... ]
+eg: './scripts/mkhashes.sh 0.1.33' or './scripts/mkhashes.sh 0.1.32 0.1.33 0.1.34'
+- For each subdir (ie. jade, jade1.1, jadedev, jade1.1dev) in 'staging/upload',
+  uncompresses each compressed firmware file into a temporary directory, and then runs 'jade/tools/fwprep.py' on the file.
+This re-compresses the firmware file and writes the hash of ithe un-compressed firmware into a file with the appropriate name.
+If the newly-compresse file is identical to the original, the hash file is copied into the original subdirectory.
+- NOTE: Should not be needed in normal operation, as the hash files are produced at the same times as the compressed firmware file.
+  Needed to generate hash files for older fw files, or to regenerate hash files.